 What began the Viking Age has been explained by some as intervention on behalf of the Danes by the Norwegians to take the Franks' eyes off Godred's kingdom.
 The attacks on the western Christian allies of Charles 'the Great' may or may not have averted his northward ambitions .
 However the outcome is interpreted, the result was a spread of Scandinavian influence in the west that had implications on Europe's future well beyond the Viking Age.
 Its implications for England were linguistic as well as cultural.
 Beyond that, the Normans' sights had been raised - to include the other major island communities in their 'empire'.
 This was probably the embryonic British Empire.

-A lot of thought has gone into this small book - another one I bought at the British Museum's Viking Exhibition - a thousand years' worth so it says on the cover.
+A lot of thought has gone into this small book - another one I bought at the British Museum's Viking Exhibition - a thousand years' worth, or so it says on the cover.
 Translated from the original Norse by Bjorn Jonasson, there is advice in this little gem of a book that many today would do well to follow.
 Here's one valuable nugget from the book:

 'How to avoid making enemies